drclcomputers/FoodStats/README.md

 # 🥗 FoodStats

 A modern desktop application for tracking nutritional information and discovering healthy recipes.
-Built with Electron for a seamless desktop experience.
+Built with Electron and Go for a seamless, cross-platform desktop experience.

+---

 ## 📋 Features